-This section briefly discusses features of window, session, and desk management on Silicon Graphics systems.
-It also provides a list of references for further reading on window and session management.
+This section also provides a list of references for further reading on window and session management.

 Window Management

 4Dwm, which is based on mwm (the MotifTM Window Manager), is the window manager typically used on Silicon Graphics workstations.
 It provides functions that allow both users and programmers to control elements of window states such as: placement, size, icon/normal display, and input-focus ownership.
 In addition to window management, 4Dwm provides session and desks management.